 Campaign politics has become increasingly professionalized in recent years.
 The growing prevalence and influence of paid consultants in the United States and other democracies is one of the most important factors changing the nature of electoral politics.
 Campaign Warriors thoroughly examines this critical—and controversial—development and its impact on the political system in the U.S. and other countries.

-The contributors approach the topic from several different perspectives, including the increasing use of "spin doctors" and the resulting loss of influence of state and national political parties.
+The contributors approach the topic from several different perspectives, including the increasing use of “spin doctors” and the resulting loss of influence of state and national political parties.
 The book investigates the role of these paid advisers: who they are, what they do and why, and how they feel about their work.
-The contributors discuss the consultant's relationship with candidates and parties, and analyze the effect of their efforts on election outcomes.
+The contributors discuss the consultant’s relationship with candidates and parties, and analyze the effect of their efforts on election outcome.

 James A. Thurber is director of the Center for Congressional and Presidential Studies and professor of government at American University.
 Candice J. Nelson is academic director of the Campaign Management Institute and associate professor of government at American University.